baxiry/zaradb/README.md

 this docs is for libs dev, but it good for everyone :
 [zara api](https://github.com/baxiry/zaradb/wiki/Zara-API)

-> [!WARNING]
+> [!NOTE]
 > It is possible that some things will change within the API,
 > The changes will be partial.
-Then it stabilizes completely in version 1.0.0
+Then it stabilizes completely in version 1.0.0.
 > This documentation is intended for library developers, but is useful to anyone interested in documentary databases

 #### Limitations: